Flwrian/SimpleNeuralNetwork/README.md

 This match with our expected output.

 ----------
 Note that the more you train the [Neural Network](https://fr.wikipedia.org/wiki/R%C3%A9seau_de_neurones_artificiels), the more accurate you will get on your results.
 If you don't train your [Neural Network](https://fr.wikipedia.org/wiki/R%C3%A9seau_de_neurones_artificiels) enough, sometimes it can be false.
+You need to train the [Neural Network](https://fr.wikipedia.org/wiki/R%C3%A9seau_de_neurones_artificiels) in a way that it know a lot of "combinaison" so it can try his best to predict an output.

 Example (same code, inputs and outputs):